DanniZhang0316/Big-data-management-2026-project1/project_2/REPORT.md

 **Why this column:** All analytical queries filter by date range (e.g. "trips in the last 7 days", "compare weekday vs weekend").
 Partitioning on `days(hour)` means Spark can skip entire day-level directories for out-of-range dates via partition pruning — no full table scan needed.

-**Why `days()` and not `hours()`:** Hourly partitioning would generate 24× as many small files per day with no query benefit for day-range filters.
-Monthly partitioning would force single-day queries to scan a full month of data.

 **Snapshot history query:**
 ```sql